Epic of Sundiata: Textual Significance

-The Sunjata epic is still an integral part of Mande traditional culture and the story continues to be retold by jelis and through masked ritual performances.
+The Sundiata epic is still an integral part of Mande traditional culture and the story continues to be retold by jelis and through masked ritual performances.
 Today it has also become part of the official national mythology of the republics of Mali, Gambia, Senegal and Guinea and is studied in history lessons in primary school curricula.

 Plot

-There is no single, authoritative version of the Sunjata epic, which could include over 40 episodes across all the known variants, but there are core, major components that are traditionally included.
+There is no single, authoritative version of the Sundiata epic, which could include over 40 episodes across all the known variants, but there are core, major components that are traditionally included.
 Bulman divides these components into: